JacksonKuo/blog/_posts/2026-3-19-golden-rules-of-work.markdown

 * Don't work at 100% percent, else any additional work will cause the glass to overfill
 * When asked to pivot to other work, track what work needs to be placed on hold and ask if that is acceptable
 * Any DMs push them to the official team channel
+* Be wary when folks say, can i add you to this group DM?
 * Slack channels:
     - typically I'll be the first to respond, but really try to avoid the urge to immediately reply
     - push the slack sherpas, being the sole on-call for months and months is not sustainable